My Approach to Therapy

 Therapy with me is relational, present-focused, and collaborative.
 We pay attention to both what you’re thinking about and what you’re experiencing emotionally and physically in the moment.
 Rather than following a rigid formula, I adapt how I work based on what each client needs.

 Therapy here isn’t about lying on a couch talking about your childhood until something magically clicks.
-It’s a real conversation — direct, curious, and focused on what’s actually getting in your way.
+It’s a real conversation that is direct, curious, and keeping focused on what’s actually getting in your way.

-We look at patterns together and name them clearly.
+We look at patterns together and I’ll name them clearly.
 You bring the self-awareness.
-I bring the psychological framework.
-Together we figure out why knowing something about yourself isn’t always enough to change it — and what actually helps shift those patterns.
+I bring the psychological framework aka clinical training.
+Together we figure out why you do the things you do and how why once you knowing something about yourself isn’t always enough to change it and what actually helps change the patterns you don’t like.

-Our work might involve exploring relationship dynamics, understanding emotional reactions, or noticing how stress and anxiety show up in your day-to-day life.
+Our work might involve exploring the relationships in your life, understanding your emotional reactions, or noticing how stress and anxiety show up in your day-to-day life.
 Sometimes that means talking things through and gaining perspective.
 Other times it means slowing down and paying attention to what’s happening internally so new responses can develop.

 My approach draws from attachment theory, experiential therapy, and nervous-system-informed work.
-In simple terms, that means we focus on understanding both the story of your experiences and how your mind and body respond to them.
+That means we focus on understanding both the story of your experiences and how your mind and body respond to them so you can know and feel better.

-Therapy is collaborative and paced in a way that feels manageable and safe.
+Therapy is collaborative and paced in a way that feels manageable and safe for you.
 My goal is to help you understand yourself more clearly and develop tools that support real, lasting change.

 Therapy Services